-Creating the optimal environment for sleep is essential.
-Although the external environment plays a significant role in our ability to sleep well, our internal environment is just as important.
-There are many ways we can support healthy sleep patterns that do not include medications.
-Many remedies for sleep disturbances are entirely natural.
-Herbs and spices may help induce hormones and chemicals within the body, allowing us to fall asleep naturally.
-A great way to consume such ingredients is through herbal tea.
-Making caffeine-free herbal tea is one of the simplest ways we can calm the body and mind.
+Creating the optimal environment for sleep is essential, both outside and inside our bodies.
+Internally, there are many ways we can support healthy sleep patterns; especially through remedies that are entirely natural.
+Some herbs and spices, for example, may help induce hormones and chemicals within the body, allowing us to fall asleep naturally.
+A convenient and delightful way to consume such ingredients is through herbal tea.
+Making caffeine-free herbal tea is one of the simplest ways we can calm the body and mind—though even with natural herbs, it’s important to not take too much.

 Valerian root acts as a mild sedative.
 Referred to as “Nature’s Valium,” Valerian root can provoke feelings of tranquility and reduce anxiety.
 It can help increase serotonin levels, which, with the help of tryptophan, produces melatonin in the body.
 It helps to enhance sleep, as well as reduce the time it takes to fall asleep.
 It interacts with GABA receptors in the brain, helping to regulate nerve impulses in the nervous system.
-Components of this plant inhibit over-activity in the amygdala part of the brain.
-This is the area of the brain that processes fear and emotions related to stress.
+Components of this plant inhibit over-activity in the amygdala part of the brain, where we process fear and emotions related to stress.

-Avoid alcohol consumption when taking Valerian root as well as other herbal or medicinal medication that induces drowsiness.
-For more information on side effects, visit: Valerian Root Uses, Side Effects & Warnings – Drugs.com
+Avoid alcohol consumption when taking Valerian root as well as other herbal or medicinal medication that induce drowsiness and be aware of side effects.

 Chamomile promotes deeper sleep.
-It has a mild sedative effect due to the content of apigenin.
-Apigenin is a flavonoid that has a similar effect as anti-anxiety medications.
-It has mild muscle relaxant-like qualities but does not impair cognitive function.
+It has a mild sedative effect due to the content of apigenin, a flavonoid that has a similar effect as anti-anxiety medications.
+It has mild muscle relaxant-like qualities but doesn’t impair cognitive function.
 Since anxiety is frequently related to sleep disturbances, calming the body and mind helps rebuild a healthy foundation for quality sleep.

-Passionflower has analgesic properties that can help manage pain.
+Passionflower has analgesic properties; in other words, it can help manage pain.
 It may be used as a mild muscle relaxant, allowing all the body’s major muscles to release tension.
-Drinking this tea can help calm overactive minds and improve sleep.
+Drinking teas with enough passionflower can also help calm overactive minds, making it easier to fall asleep.

-Peppermint tea contains traces of magnesium, tryptophan (an amino acid essential for a good night’s sleep), and glycine (produces serotonin which then produces melatonin).
+Peppermint tea contains traces of magnesium, tryptophan (an amino acid essential for a good night’s sleep), and glycine (which produces serotonin which then produces melatonin).
 The content of menthol relieves stress and anxiety and acts as a mild muscle relaxant.
-It helps you unwind even when experiencing mental stress.
+It can help you unwind even when experiencing mental stress.

-Horsetail is another magnesium-rich herb that is also full of other vital minerals.
-It has mild sedative effects due to the flavonoid isoquercetin.
+Horsetail is another magnesium-rich herb that’s also full of other vital minerals.
+It has mild sedative effects due to the flavonoid quercetin.
 The calcium content of horsetail soothes and calms the nerves.
 It can restore health and balance to the nervous system, making us less irritable and hyperactive, which helps improve sleep.
 As a bonus, horsetail also contains silica which helps strengthen hair and nails.

 More Herbal Tea Options: